-To define Topology Hiding for UPC, navigate to Global Profiles → Topology Hiding from the menu on the left hand side.
-Click on Add and enter details in the Topology Hiding Profile popup menu (not shown).
+To define Topology Hiding for Eir, navigate to Global Profiles → Topology Hiding from the menu on the left hand side.
+Click on Add Profile and enter details in the Topology Hiding Profile pop-up menu (not shown).

-- In the Profile Name field enter a descriptive name for UPC and click Next. - If the required Header is not shown, click on Add Header. - Under the Header field for To, From and Request Line, select IP/Domain under Criteria and Auto under Replace Action. - Click Finish (not shown).
+- Enter a descriptive Profile Name such as Eir and click Next. - If the required Header is not shown, click on Add Header. - Under the Header field for To, From and Request Line, select IP/Domain under Criteria and Overwrite under Replace Action.
+For Overwrite value, insert ngv.eircom.net. - Click Finish (not shown).